Looking for a pescatarian-friendly nugget to pop in your mouth? These Easy Baked Salmon Nuggets are extra crispy and filled with flavor!

 Line your Panko-crusted salmon nuggets up on the baking tray, leaving a little space in between each salmon nugget.

-Then, bake the salmon nuggets on the top rack of the oven at 400°F for 5-8 minutes until the internal temperature of the salmon reaches 125°F.
+Then, bake them until the internal temperature of the salmon reaches 125°F.

 How to Serve Salmon Nuggets

 These salmon nuggets are extra crispy and lightly seasoned to allow the natural flavor of the salmon to shine.
-They make perfect little handheld dunkers for BBQ sauce, honey mustard, ketchup, and ranch dressing.
+They make perfect little handheld dunkers for BBQ sauce, honey mustard, and ketchup.

 Here are some of my favorite sides to serve up with these Salmon Nuggets: